elwyncrestha/spring-email-microservices/README.md

 This is a logical edge of the architecture.
 Responding to requests to actual clients like (html5,mobile,iot etc)

 uses:
-* zuulu micro proxy (reversed proxy) for setting routes for application based on services registered in service registery with client side load balancing
+* zuulu micro proxy (reversed proxy) for setting routes for application based on services registered in service registery with client side load balancing and oauth support
 * eureka client for service discovery
 * cloud config for remote configs
 * oauth2 for sercurity